ehlesp/smallab-k8s-pve-guide/G043 - System update 02 ~ Updating Proxmox VE.md

 $ sudo apt upgrade
 ~~~

-Since in this case there are a lot of packages to update, it will take some minutes to finish.
+Since in this case there are a lot of packages to update, it takes some minutes to finish.
 Stay put for any questions the upgrade process may ask you:

 ![PVE node remote terminal view of apt upgrade progress](images/g043/pve_shell_apt_upgrade_progress.webp "PVE node remote terminal view of apt upgrade progress")